paulmillr/noble-secp256k1/README.md

 This slows down first getPublicKey() by milliseconds (see Speed section), but allows to speed-up subsequent getPublicKey() calls up to 20x.

-The precomputation window is variable.
-For example, we increase W to 8 for tests, to speed-up tests 2x.

 You may want to precompute values for your own point.